chef/automate/components/docs-chef-io/content/automate/reports.md

 ### Deep Filtering

 Deep filtering provides reports on compliance profiles and controls.
-Apply deep filtering to see the compliance reporting for an entire profile or an individual control within a profile.
+Apply deep filtering to see the compliance reporting for a profile version or one of its controls.

 Chef Automate saves computational time and storage space by computing compliance reporting statistics at the aggregate level.
 Deep filtering uses the `profile_id` attribute to drill down to the granular level of your compliance status.
 In contrast, filtering with the `profile_name` attribute instead of `profile_id` creates a report for every version of `profile_name` in your infrastructure.